IvanMarusic105/ENT/README.md

 Overview
 --------

-This project is a simple Trello application which is a application to store lists of notes.
+This project is a simple Trello application which is an application to store lists of notes.
 Built using **Angular 18** for the frontend and **Spring Boot** with **JDBC** and **PostgreSQL** for the backend.
 The app allows users to create boards, add lists within boards, and manage cards inside those lists, helping users organize their notes effectively.

 Technologies Used
 -----------------